workbetta/example-readme/README.md

 ## Documentation

-MailFace is a powerful tool.
-Our documentation is here to get you started today.
+MailFace is a powerful tool and our documentation is here to get you started today.

 * [Get Started](https://mailface.xyz/docs/ruby/get_started) documentation
   * [Initialize the SDK](https://mailface.xyz/docs/ruby/get_started/initialize)